Sheet Metal Program

 About The Trade

-- Select gauge and type of sheet metal (e.g., galvanized iron, copper, steel, aluminum) or nonmetallic material (e.g., plastics, fiberglass) according to product specification.
+Select gauge and type of sheet metal (e.g., galvanized iron, copper, steel or aluminum) or nonmetallic material (e.g., plastics, fiberglass) according to product specification.

-- Set up and operate fabricating machines (e.g., shears, brakes, presses, forming rolls, routers) to cut, bend, block and form, or straighten materials.
+Set up and operate fabricating machines (e.g., shears, brakes, presses, forming rolls or routers) to cut, bend, block and form or straighten materials.

-- Shape metal materials over anvils, blocks or other forms using hand tools.
+Shape metal materials over anvils, blocks or other forms using hand tools.
 Trim, file, grind, de-burrs, buff and smooth surfaces, using hand and portable power tools.
-Weld, solder, bolt, rivet, screw, clip, caulk, bond component parts to assemble products, using hand and power tools, and other equipment.
+Weld, solder, bolt, rivet, screw, clip, caulk or bond component parts to assemble products, using hand and power tools, and other equipment.